Land Rover acquires Bowler

 2004 Bowler vehicle wins British Hill Rally Championship

-2005 Bowler's largest ever Dakar entry means it’s the second largest factory team, and has highest finisher rate
+2005 Bowler's largest-ever Dakar entry means it’s the second-largest factory team and has the highest finisher rate

 2006 Bowler vehicles win both the British Baja National Championship and the French Baja

-2012 Bowler agrees formal brand partnership with Land Rover across sponsorship, marketing and engineering
+2012 Bowler agrees on a formal brand partnership with Land Rover across sponsorship, marketing, and engineering

 2014 Defender Challenge launched to prepare competitors for Dakar.
-Bowler moves into new production facility
+Bowler moves into a new production facility

 2016 CSP development begins.
 Company founder Drew Bowler sadly passes away in November

 2018 Bowler vehicles claim first, second and fourth overall on Tuareg Rallye.
 Military CSP concept debuts